 In 1979 Sir Arthur Lewis was awarded the Nobel Prize for economics for “pioneering research into economic development research with particular consideration of the problems of developing countries”.
 He died in Bridgetown, Barbados, in 1991.

-As part of LSE’s marking of Arthur Lewis’s centenary, Professor Sir Paul Collier and Professor Dani Rodrik reflect on some important themes on the subject of “Understanding Economic Development” and their relation to Lewis’s earlier work.
+As part of LSE’s marking of Arthur Lewis’s centenary in 2015, Professor Sir Paul Collier and Professor Dani Rodrik reflect on some important themes on the subject of “Understanding Economic Development” and their relation to Lewis’s earlier work.

 Listen: Understanding Economic Development (2015)